Blog

 Recommended System Architecture

 A complete online monitoring architecture normally includes the field probe, transmitter or digital interface, power supply, surge protection, junction box, RS-485 trunk, PLC or RTU, local HMI, SCADA database, alarm output, and maintenance access.
-For remote stations, the same data can be forwarded through a gateway to a cloud dashboard.
-The integrator should avoid building the system as a collection of unrelated devices.
-Each measurement point needs a drawing that shows sample source, installation position, cable route, cabinet terminal, communication address, and maintenance isolation method.

 A chlorine monitoring loop should include the sensor, controlled sample flow, transmitter, temperature compensation, RS-485 Modbus RTU connection, alarm logic and periodic reference verification.
 Because chlorine measurement depends on flow and membrane condition, a stable flow cell is often more reliable than an uncontrolled pipe location.